NC STATE REPORT CARDS

 And, we can also always use donations of Clorox/Lysol Wipes, tissues, hand sanitizer, paper towels, and other cleaning and hygiene supplies.

-To donate items or learn how to volunteer, contact Volunteer Coordinator Bonnie Regan at email@example.com.
+To donate items or learn how to volunteer, contact Volunteer Coordinator Connie Cox at firstname.lastname@example.org.

 RCS alumni Zac and Tyler Denny, along with their dad, Marc Denny, are helping the eighth graders clean up behind the school in preparation for an outdoor classroom area.
 The eighth grade team received a $15,000 Go Grant from the North Carolina Outdoor Heritage Advisory Council for the creation of two outdoor classroom areas.
 These areas will include picnic tables, a portable projector screen and projector, gardening supplies for beautification and a butterfly garden, sun shades, and other equipment.
 Teachers will utilize this area as an outdoor learning space where students can connect with nature and learn about the natural world with hands-on lessons and activities.
 Zac and Tyler show the many ways in which RCS alumni stay involved long after they have graduated.